 These tests validate component behavior when the supply voltage switch is turned to off.
+The need for this test should be determined by the component design and release engineering department.

-When the ignition (or switched) line(s) are turned off, feedback on any non battery input line shall fall to < 1 mA within 1 s max.
+When the ignition (or switched) line(s) are turned off, back feed current on any non battery input line shall fall to < 1 mA within 1 sec. max. and the voltage on any switched input lines shall fall below 1V within 1 sec. max.

 A test voltage of 13.5 V shall be applied to the DUT supply voltage lines.
-Turn the ignition (or switched) line(s) off, and monitor feedback on any non-battery input line(s).
+Turn the ignition (or switched) line(s) off, and monitor back feed current on any non-battery input line(s) and voltage on any switched line(s).
 Five test cycles are required.
-Refer to LP-388C-XX for CG test procedure.